DuxVictorum/learnshell/learnawk/notes-01.md

+DevOps quote from John Willis, keynote talk at 2017 ServerlessConf
+> "DevOps is about humans.
+DevOps is a set of practices and patterns that turn human capital into high performance organizational capital."

 # Basic Structure of AWK
 The awk program treats every line of text in a file as a separate record.
 It then splits that record / line into discrete fields (based on whitespace).